Tom Van Grieken: Publications

 On 3 May 2017 Tom Van Grieken published his first book titled Toekomst in eigen handen (translated: "The future in our own hands").
 It was the first time in the history of the party that a book by a leading member was also for sale in regular bookshops.
 Even before publication, the book already caused a stir, due to the fact that professor of international politics Jonathan Holslag wrote the foreword.
 The general reception of the book was also a step in a new direction for the Vlaams Belang.
 Flemish journalist Walter Pauli wrote in the weekly news magazine Knack: "In their heyday, members of the Vlaams Belang party could only have dreamed of receiving the same reception as the new book by Vlaams Belang-chairman Tom Van Grieken."
 Het Laatste Nieuws, the biggest Flemish newspaper, read "surprising ideas" in it.
 Another newspaper, De Standaard, remarked: "The program remains radical, yet Van Grieken's use of language never goes out of line."

 In 2020, Van Grieken published And Now It's Up To Us, a biographical account of his leadership of VB to date and the journey he took in trying to rebuild the party and revive its support.

-Together with migration expert Francesca Van Belleghem, he also wrote the book Migration Stop, which was published on April 16, 2024.
+Together with Francesca Van Belleghem, he also wrote the book Migration Stop, which was published on April 16, 2024.
 In the book, the authors criticize the current migration policy and propose 116 migration-restricting measures that could be implemented within the existing legal framework.